Senior Data / Software Engineer

 Matt Caddell

-DevOps & Data Specialist, Avid Tinkerer, Technical Lead, Amateur Wrench Turner & Coffee Snob
+DevOps & Data Specialist, Avid Tinkerer, Technical Lead, Aspiring Home Chef & Coffee Snob

-Senior Engineer with several years of experience focusing on data processing, data warehousing, BI tool stability, and maintaining the services to fuel all of that.
+Senior Engineer with several years of experience working on data processing pipelines, AI, and the systems that sustain them.

 Not a qualified front-end engineer; this site is based on a template from templatemo